Appdynamics/pagerduty-alerting-extension/README.md

 # AppDynamics PagerDuty - Alerting Extension

 This extension works only with a dedicated SaaS controller or an on-prem controller.
-For multi-tenant alerting extension for pager duty visit [here](http://community.appdynamics.com/t5/AppDynamics-eXchange/PagerDuty-Alerting-Extension-for-Multi-tenant-SaaS-customers/idi-p/9346)

 ##Use Case